Seinäjoen Maila-Jussit

 Seinäjoen Maila-Jussit is a professional Finnish baseball (pesäpallo) team from Seinäjoki.
 It was founded in 1932.
 Seinäjoen Maila-Jussit is playing in the top-tier women's Superpesis.

-Seinäjoen Maila-Jussit has won the men's Finnish Pesäpallo Championship (Superpesis) four times in years 1975, 1983, 1985 and 1987 and the women's Championship in 1977.
+Seinäjoen Maila-Jussit has won the men's Finnish Pesäpallo Championship (Superpesis) four times in the years 1975, 1983, 1985 and 1987 and the women's Championship in 1977.
 The home ground of Seinäjoen Maila-Jussit is the Seinäjoki Pesäpallo Stadium.